seud0nym/sigenergy2mqtt/README.md

 - `SIGENERGY2MQTT_HASS_DISCOVERY_ONLY`: Set to 'true' to e xit immediately after publishing discovery.
 Does not read values from the ModBus interface, except to probe for device configuration.
 - `SIGENERGY2MQTT_MQTT_BROKER` : The hostname or IP address of an MQTT broker (default: 127.0.0.1)
 - `SIGENERGY2MQTT_MQTT_PORT` : The listening port of the MQTT broker (default: 1883)
-- `SIGENERGY2MQTT_MQTT_ANONYMOUS` : Set to 'true' to connect to MQTT anonomously (i.e. without username/password).
+- `SIGENERGY2MQTT_MQTT_ANONYMOUS` : Set to 'true' to connect to MQTT anonymously (i.e. without username/password).
 - `SIGENERGY2MQTT_MQTT_USERNAME` : A valid username for the MQTT broker
 - `SIGENERGY2MQTT_MQTT_PASSWORD` : A valid password for the MQTT broker username
 - `SIGENERGY2MQTT_MQTT_LOG_LEVEL` : Set the paho.mqtt log level.
 Valid values are: DEBUG, INFO, WARNING, ERROR or CRITICAL.
 Default is WARNING (warnings, errors and critical failures)